 The Golden Plains Wind Farm Community Benefit Fund has been established to provide financial sponsorship support for a range of community-based initiatives, projects and events that benefit local communities.
 The Fund is open to a range of community purposes and needs including health and social welfare, safety, environmental, educational, youth projects, sport and recreation, culture, the arts and economic development.

-Applications for the Community Benefit Fund are open until Monday 15 November 2021.
-A total funding pool of $10,000 is available.
+Applications for the Community Benefit Fund will open on Monday 4 April 2022.
+A total funding pool of $10,000 will be available.

 Supporting our community

 The Community Benefit Fund supports a range of community-based initiatives, projects and events that benefit locals and provide positive and lasting contributions to regional communities within and around the Golden Plains Wind Farm.
 Presently, the Fund provides two rounds of $10,000 annually for not-for-profit community groups and organisations.
 Once the wind farm is operational, the Fund will increase to an annual amount equal to $1000 per constructed turbine (up to $215,000 per year).